 There are no feasible alternatives to this project.
-The specific problems identified by the Parking Deck Condition Evaluation completed in 2013 have been getting worse over time, and the deterioration continues to accelerate.
+The specific problems identified by the Parking Deck Condition Evaluations completed in 2013 and 2020 continue to worsen as deterioration accelerates over time.

 How will clients be affected and services change if this project is funded?